TLCFEM/vpmr/README.md

 > [!WARNING]
 > The Python module needs external libraries to be installed.

+> [!WARNING]
+> Windows users need to have a working [MSYS2](https://www.msys2.org/) environment.
+See below for more details.
+> For other environments, you need to figure out how to install `gmp` and `mpfr` on your own.

 On RPM-based Linux distributions (using `dnf`), if you are:
 1. compiling the application from source (or wheels are not available), `sudo dnf install -y gcc-c++ tbb-devel mpfr-devel gmp-devel`
 2. using the packaged binary (wheels are available), `sudo dnf install -y gmp mpfr tbb`